 The Sneaky Dirty Martini

 Dirtier the better, am I right, or am I right?
 I'm talking about martinis guys!
-Instead of chugging down the last of that poor bartender's olive brine, ask for a dash of our salty bitters instead.
+Instead of chugging down the last of that poor bartender's olive brine, ask for a dash of our celery bitters instead.
 You might even come across looking like you enjoy the taste of vodka, because we both know when that stuff gets warm, it's hard to get down.

 On a quiet little street in New Orleans called Bourbon Street, there exists a place where the ladies dance from dusk til dawn.
 Rick's Cabaret is a staple to New Orleans just like this drink.
 Crafted after the famous Sazerac, the Cabaret will make you feel like you're one of the locals.
 When you order one from the bar remember to break that big bill into ones for the girls.

 Rinse a rocks glass with absinthe, and set aside.
 In a tumbler, stir 2 ounce rye whiskey, 1/4 ounce simple syrup, and 2 droppers of orange bitters, along with 4 dashes Peychaud's and stir.
 Discard absinthe from the rocks glass and strain the ingredients into glass, with a few cubes of ice if desired.
 Garnish with lemon peel.

 Not Your Father's Egg Nog

 Add one egg white to a cocktail shaker and shake vigorously.
 Then combine 2 oz bourbon, 1 oz brandy, .5 oz maple syrup, and 2 droppers of hot cocoa bitters into martini shaker and shake again.Garnish with cinnamon stick or chocolate shavings, if desired.
 Serve in martini or coup glass.